What is anchor text?

-There are various ways to use anchor text on your site:
+There are various ways to use this on your site:

-- Generic – this is the most common, typically a generic word or phrase such as “click here” is used as the hyperlink (anchor text) to another page.
-It’s a backlink but it’s not super helpful to your anchor text profile.
+This is the most common, typically a generic word or phrase such as “click here” is used as the hyperlink (anchor text) to another page.
+It’s a backlink but it’s not super helpful to your text profile.

-- Exact Match – this one is gold!
+This one is gold!
 It’s most common on your own website (as well, you place it) but when it’s listed on a referring website linking to you, it’s optimal.
 Exact-match is when a keyword you are targeting such as “Colorado Springs SEO” is used as anchor text.
-This anchor text type is the most powerful for SEO, but as we need diversified backlinks we also need some diversity in our anchor text profile.
+This type is the most powerful for SEO, but as we need diversified backlinks we also need some diversity in our anchor profile.
 So be sure that not all your clients or affiliates are using the same targeted link to link to you, or you could be looking at a manual penalty for spam.

-- Partial Match – this is when a variation of a keyword is used for linking, most times it sounds more natural then just the keyword, an example would be “Colorado Springs SEO agency” instead of just “Colorado Springs SEO”.
+This is when a variation of a keyword is used for linking, most times it sounds more natural than just the keyword, an example would be “Colorado Springs SEO agency” instead of just “Colorado Springs SEO”.

-- Image – the anchor text for a linked image is not visible for the user, instead search engines such as Google read the alt image tag in place of anchor text.
+The anchor text for a linked image is not visible for the user, instead, search engines such as Google read the alt image tag in place of anchor text.
 Leaving the alt image tag link will produce a “no text” anchor, which does diversify your anchor text profile but it’s not an SEO best practice to leave an alt tag blank.

-- LSI – (latent semantic indexing) think of this one as using a synonym for your anchor text.
+Think of this one as using a synonym for your anchor text.
 Since Google has “gone smart” and started using semantic keywords so can we!
-If you’re in the mortgage industry instead of using “mortgage” as your anchor text, consider using “home loan” or “house loan”.
+If you’re in the mortgage industry instead of using “mortgage”, consider using “home loan” or “house loan”.
 Google now gives these to us at the bottom of the SERP – it’s similar in thought to Amazon’s “other shoppers also bought this…”